EMPOWERING COMMUNITIES TO EMPOWER THEMSELVES

-THE FAIRMOUNT HEIGHTS NEIGHBORHOOD
+WELCOME TO THE FAIRMOUNT HEIGHTS NEIGHBORHOOD

-The Urban League has been providing services in the Clinton Hill neighborhood through our partnership with Leaders for Life.
+The Urban League of Essex County has been providing services in the Clinton Hill neighborhood through our partnership with Leaders for Life.
 Through our Urban Youth Reentry Program (UYRP) We provide job readiness, training and financial literacy training for opportunity youth, ages 18-24 who have had previous interaction with the justice system.
 We have expanded the program to include construction apprentice program - Pre-Apprentice Career Education (PACE) - with individuals in the Clinton Hill neighborhood.
 We have also expanded our Financial Opportunity Center to Clinton Hill.

 BUILDING BETTER NEIGHBORHOODS: THE MODEL BLOCK INITIATIVE

 In 2012, Littleton Avenue was known as a run-down, high crime block.
 In keeping with its vision of transforming blighted areas into thriving and desirable "neighborhoods of choice," The Urban League of Essex County built four new, affordable homes on the block.
 From there, the agency took on the role of catalyst - bringing knowledge, partners and resources.